 After a series of successful theatre notices and being described as one of the ten most accomplished stage actors in the country, Broadway did indeed come calling, culminating in a play which opened in 1926 and ran for 165 performances – The Devil in the Cheese.
-This play is particularly notable, not only for its successful five month run but that it pitched him against two particular actors; Fredric March, best known for his Oscar winning performance in 1931’s Dr Jekyll and Mr Hyde and one Bela Lugosi.
-Remarkably, the omens did not stop there, Frye appearing a Renfield opposite Frederick (“not very scary”) Pymm in a stage production of Dracula in 1929/30.
+This play is particularly notable, not only for its successful five-month run but that it pitched him against two particular actors; Fredric March, best known for his Oscar-winning performance in 1931’s Dr Jekyll and Mr Hyde and a certain Bela Lugosi.
+Remarkably, the omens did not stop there, Frye appeared a Renfield opposite Frederick (“not very scary”) Pymm in a stage production of Dracula in 1929/30.

 It was in New York that Frye made his first screen appearance, unbilled in a wedding scene for Universal’s comedy, The Night Bird (1928).
 Marrying Laurette Bullivant the same year, his stealthy rise to fame was unexpectedly stifled by the stock market crash of 1929 – however, it was during this period in which he appeared in provincial theatre to make ends meet that he was spotted by a Warner Bros. executive.